Statutory Notice Period

 In the clause, you can include details such as who they can communicate with regarding leave, what they should expect regarding attendance at the office, and so on.

 This clause is particularly important, as placing an employee on leave without it constitutes a breach of contract.
-And the employee could claim breach of contract.
+Which means that the employee could make a claim breach of contract to an employment tribunal.

 Gardening leave and employee rights